tothemoon-org/extension-blocks/spec.md

 included in the same block via the second allocation, and give room for other transactions in the first allocation.

-This prevents specific types of systemic attacks as defined in the Lightning Network whitepaper risks.
+This significantly reduces the attack surface of specific types of systemic attacks as defined in the Lightning Network whitepaper risks (mass-closeout of old states).

 ### Backward Compatibility (consensus)